arendarski/getTickers/README.md

-This function downloads a list of tickers of selected index from stooq.com This function recquires only pandas library [https://pandas.pydata.org/]
+This function downloads a list of tickers of selected index from stooq.com Pandas library is recquired - > [https://pandas.pydata.org/]

 Parameters
 ----------